Judicial Profile: Department 1

 Access & Fairness Advisory Committee to the Judicial Council – 1999 to 2011(served on its Executive Committee for a number of years)

-Worked to establish the Community Homeless Court – 2009
+Established and conducts the Community Homeless Court – 2009 to present

 Initiated program conducting DUI Trials at local high schools – 2008